Who Wants to Be a Millionaire? (British game show): Incorrect answer to question accepted

 On 8 March 1999, contestant Tony Kennedy reached the £64,000 question.
 He was asked "Theoretically, what is the minimum number of strokes with which a tennis player can win a set?", and given four possible answers: twelve, twenty-four, thirty-six, and forty-eight.
 Kennedy, who calculated that a player would need four shots to win a game, with six games in a set, answered twenty-four, and was told the answer was correct.
 However, the right answer is actually twelve.
 One viewer explained to The Irish Times:

 "A tennis player needs six games to win a set.
 Let's assume he serves aces for his three service games—four shots for three games which equals 12 strokes.
-Now, if his opponent double faults all their serves—so losing love-40—the player hasn't had to make any strokes."
+Now, if his opponent double faults all their serves ... the player hasn't had to make any strokes."

 The discrepancy stems from the fact that while twenty-four is indeed the minimum number of points a tennis player needs to win in order to claim a set, the question specifically asks what the minimum number of strokes was, which is indeed twelve.
 The production staff acknowledged the mistake and apologised for it, but allowed Kennedy to keep his prize money (an eventual £125,000).